True Life: I Live With My Ex-Girlfriend

 Until the first of what would become many nights when Katie came over to watch Glee, and her hand somehow found its way into mine.
 I don’t remember how it happened, but I remember asking her what we were doing and I remember catching my breath as she leaned in to kiss me.

-Three years later, we were still together and moving into a 640-square-foot studio apartment in Brooklyn.
+Three years later, we were still together and moving into a 640-square-foot studio flat in Brooklyn.

 But sometime in the first few months of living together — between starting new internships, fighting over how often the dishes were done, waging war against cockroaches, and spending less and less time together — we stopped being girlfriends and slipped back into just being friends.